jordankzf/human-silhouette-extractor/README.md

 When comparing speed and accuracy, computer vision methods have a major advantage in terms of speed, while CNN methods triumph in accuracy.
 Among the 4 methods discussed, there does not seem to be a middle ground compromise where both speed and accuracy is balanced.
 The methods only excel in one metric or the other.
 Between DeepLabv3 and FCN however, FCN is 20% faster with only a 1% accuracy penalty.
 FCN is the preferred option in this scenario when using a CNN based approach.
 For the statistical background modelling approaches, MOG2 is superior to GMG as it is 91% faster and 18% more accurate.

+# Conclusion

+Convolutional neural networks are an abundant class of models that tackle numerous pixelwise tasks.
+CNNs excel in semantic segmentation in images which can be adapted to extract human silhouettes from videos.
+The proposed ResNet-101 based solutions using DeepLabv3 and FCN demonstrate accurate results with the overall F-score of 0.96 albeit with a significant performance penalty, running at 1.00 and 1.20 FPS compared to 15.76 and 8.23 FPS of MOG2 and GMG, respectively.
+A trade-off method that performs well in terms of both accuracy and speed could be found to act as a middle ground to be used in real time applications.
+A newer CNN based approach such as Faster R-CNN or Context Encoding Network (EncNet) could be explored to address the current limitations.

 # References

 | No. | Citation |